 - 3.1 The Council's accounting policies are the specific principles, conventions, rules and practices that are applied in the production and presentation of the annual Statement of Accounts.
 These policies have to be disclosed as a note to the annual accounts.
 A copy of the policies can be found at Appendix 1.
-There have been no changes from the policies used to prepare the 2019/20 Statement of Accounts. - 3.2 The International Financial Reporting Standards (IFRS) 16 Leasing implementation date has been revised due to the Covid-19 pandemic.
-The new revised date is 1 April 2022 for preparation of the financial year 2022/23.
+There have been no changes from the policies used to prepare the 2021/22 Statement of Accounts. - 3.2 The International Financial Reporting Standards (IFRS) 16 Leasing implementation date is currently under review due to the consultation detailed in section 2.
+The consultation is proposing that the implementation date is deferred a further year.
+The new proposed revised date is 1 April 2023 for preparation of the financial year 2023/24.
 More detail on this is provided in section 4 of this report.